pkgcore/pkgcore/dev-notes/reimplementation/triggers.rst

   during replace operations.
 We'll need a post_modify scanner to clean those out.

+- .keep creation.  see above, basically would be used when need to be compatible with portage

 Additionally, fun functionality folks can hack on if they're bored- these will be optional.